 We doubt it!
 Things looked bad for the mini line before the 2019 update, but it's now clear that Apple values its smallest tablet.
 Is there going to be an iPad mini 6?
 It hangs in the balance, but we think yes.

-Things were kept broadly conservative in the 2019 update, for obvious reasons: if the new mini and Air had received the radical, Home-button-free design of the 2018 iPad Pro models, it would have instantly made those very expensive devices less special.
+Things were kept broadly conservative in the 2019 update to the iPad mini, for obvious reasons: if the mini and Air had received the radical, Home-button-free design of the 2018 iPad Pro models, it would have instantly made those very expensive devices less special.

 Specs-wise the iPad mini's likely route is gentle incremental improvement, rather than a revolutionary overhaul.
 Here's what we expect to change.